gravitational/teleport/rfd/0043-kubeaccess-multiparty.md

 ### Terminology

 This RFD repeatedly refers to some specific nouns of which explanations can be found below:
-- Participant: Any user in a session regardless of mode, including the session initiator.
+- Participant: Any user in the session regardless of mode, including the session initiator.
 - Initiator: The user that started the session.
 This user is in peer mode.
 - Mode: One of the modes below.
 Any given participant must be in one mode only.
 - Observer: A participant who can only view the session.